ycpcs/cs201-fall2015/lectures/lecture23.md

 Analysis
 --------

 The performance of Shell Sort depends on the sequence of gap values used.
-A bound of O(N log<sup>2</sup> N) can be achieved with a careful chosen gap sequence.
+A bound of O(N log<sup>2</sup> N) can be achieved with a carefully chosen gap sequence.
 This is not optimal, but is still much better than the O(N<sup>2</sup>) bound for Insertion Sort.